A public utility project

-Diariata N’Diaye is an artist and activist for women rights.
-She has been raising awareness around violence suffered by women for the past ten years.
-It is thanks to the work she carries out in schools, companies and institutions, that she realised the urgency of providing information easily and creating a simple prevention tool for all. «When faced with violence, we need to be able to find help, answers and support quickly ».
-Her idea was to create a mobile application, resolutely free and supportive, that would gather all the resources that victims, their friends and family, and witnesses need. «App-Elles is 20 years of awareness in your pocket and a means of quick and efficient alert».
+Diariata N’Diaye is an artist and activist committed to combating violence against women for over ten years.
+It is through her educational and professional awareness work that she understands the urgency of creating a simple information and prevention tool accessible to all.
+"When confronted with violence, you need to be able to quickly find help, answers and support."
+His idea is to create a mobile application, resolutely free and united, bringing together all the resources necessary to come to the aid of the victims, their relatives and other witnesses.
+"With App-Elles, it’s 20 years of awareness that we have in our pocket and a means of rapid and effective alerting."

 It all started in 2008 with a slam about forced marriages, presented at a symposium on this topic organized by the organization “Voix de femmes” (Women’s voices) in Paris.
 Diariata N'Diaye (known as Diata) could not have imagined the impact she would have when she was writing "Française d'Afrique" ( a French woman from Africa).
 When she leaves the stage, Ernestine Ronai is waiting for her.
 The quality of this young artist’s writing and performance, on a difficult topic, had captivated the attention and interest of one of the most recognized figures in the fight against violence against women.
 Diata has a fascinating singularity: she never falls into sentimentality.
 Every time her aim is right, simply straight to the heart.
 This meeting was decisive.
 The exchange between the two women is direct and enthusiastic.
 Ernestine Ronai wants her to perform during “Rencontres Femmes du Monde” (Women of the World Meet) that she organizes every year in Seine Saint-Denis.